Configuring Security for Unified Messaging Users

 You can increase the level of security for your network by correctly implementing and configuring the following PIN settings on a UM mailbox policy:

-The minimum number of digits that are required for a PIN
+The minimum number of digits required for a PIN

-The time, in days, that a PIN is accepted by the system
+The time, in days, a PIN is accepted by the system

 The number of times attempts to log on can fail before the user's PIN will be reset

 The maximum number of logon attempts before the user is locked out of their mailbox

 Whether to allow users to use common patterns in their PIN

 The number of past PIN entries the system should remember